 Famous as a skiing destination, New Zealand is home to 12 commercial ski regions, 12 club fields, one Nordic cross-country area and a number of heli-skiing operators.
+Queenstown is the Southern Hemisphere's greatest four season alpine and lake resort and has a reputation for offering the best skiing and snowboarding in the whole of New Zealand.
 New Zealand's skiing terrain is staggering, spectacular and offers a something for all, regardless of skills and experience.
-The North Island is home to 2 commercial ski fields including Mount Ruapehu, which is the largest in the country.
-Four of the South Island's fields are found in Wanaka and Queenstown as well as Mount Hutt which enjoys the country's longest ski season.
+The South Island is renowned as the skiing hotspot, with the Queenstown ski fields representing the most popular place to hit the slopes as well as Mount Hutt which enjoys the country's longest ski season.
+For those not interested in skiing there are also a great range of other snow activities including ice skating, snow shoeing and riding a snow mobile.

 One of the most popular ways to spend your time in New Zealand is surfing.
 Best of all, this stunning region is blessed with so many fantastic surf spots.
 The Waikato Coast's Raglan offers a huge left-hand point break that's gained legendary status.
 Mount Maunganui, The Coromandel, Wairarapa, Gisborne, Waipu Cove, Kaikoura and Dunedin also offer excellent surf conditions.